z0rs/me/index.md

 ### Whoami

-I am Eno, a cybersecurity researcher focused on identifying and resolving system vulnerabilities.
-My work centers on security assessments based on OWASP and NIST standards to protect critical infrastructure, driven by ongoing learning and research-driven practices.
+Researcher and engineer focused on identifying and resolving system vulnerabilities.
+My work centers on security assessments against OWASP and NIST standards to protect critical infrastructure, driven by continuous learning and research-based practices.

 #### My Interest